-Regular Steering Committee meetings are held monthly during the evening hours of 6 p.m. to 8 p.m. at Perkins Elementary School, 1770 Main St, San Diego, CA 92113, in the multipurpose room.
-The Steering Committee may decide to hold meetings at alternate locations within the Portside Community with advance notice.
+Regular Steering Committee meetings are held monthly during the evening hours of 56 p.m. to 78 p.m. at Perkins Elementary School, 1770 Main St, San Diego, CA 92113, in the multipurpose room an accessible location within the Portside Environmental Justice Community boundaries or virtually through an accessible teleconferencing system.
+The Steering Committee may decide to hold meetings at alternate locations within the Portside Community with APCD staff will provide advance notice where Steering Committee meeting will be conducted.
 Depending on logistics and bandwidth considerations, the District will explore the option of broadcasting meetings virtually.